Ascent Track & Field Clinic at PeNN

 Already signed up?
 Visit the info hub for an extensive FAQ and announcements for attendees.

-• No. Athletes of all skill levels are encouraged to attend!
+No. Athletes of all skill levels are encouraged to attend!

-• Though we have access to indoor space, the 2025 Ascent Track & Field Clinic will be run outdoors, rain or shine.
+Though we have access to indoor space, the 2026 Ascent Track & Field Clinic will be run outdoors, rain or shine.
 In the event of thunderstorms, the clinic will be delayed until the weather clears.

-• There are many hotels in the area, but the number of attendees means space may be limited, so we suggest reserving lodging as soon as you can.
+There are many hotels in the area, but the number of attendees means space may be limited, so we suggest reserving lodging as soon as you can.

-• All event groups are represented.
-Sprints (55/60m, 100m, 200m, 300m, 400m), distance (800m, 1600m, 3200m, cross country), throws (shot put only), jumps (high jump, long jump, triple jump, pole vault), and hurdles (55/60h, 100/110h, 300/400ih).
+All event groups are represented.
+Sprints (55/60m, 100m, 200m, 300m, 400m), distance (800m, 1600m, 3200m, cross country), throws (shot put, javelin, discus), jumps (high jump, long jump, triple jump, pole vault), and hurdles (55/60h, 100/110h, 300/400ih).

-• The $25 fee partly covers the additional costs of insurance and rental of specialized gear (landing mats, poles, standards, etc).
+The $25 fee partly covers the additional costs of insurance and rental of specialized gear (landing mats, poles, standards, etc).

-• Early Bird Pricing $349 through March.
+Early Bird Pricing: $349 through February

-Regular Pricing $399 through April
+Regular Pricing: $399 March through April

 Late Pricing $449 after April

-• Early Bird Pricing $199 through March
+Early Bird Pricing: $199 through February

-Regular Pricing $225 through April
+Regular Pricing: $225 March through April

-Late Pricing $249 after April
+Late Pricing: $249 after April